octoshield/agent/docs/agent/agent-installation.md

 [Install]
 WantedBy=multi-user.target
 ```
-If you need to run the service with systemv instead of systemd, you'll have to change the `pam_cap.so` module
+If you need to run the service with systemv instead of systemd, you'll have to change the `pam_cap.so` module to add the capabilities to your user.

 #### service restarts (sudo)
 In addition to these capacities, you might want to reboot some services as rollback commands.
-We advise to add these services in your `/etc/sudoers` files:
+We advise to add this sudo command in your `/etc/sudoers` files without password:

 ```bash
 octoshield-agent        ALL = NOPASSWD: /bin/systemctl restart *